 80 Years of Education Celebrations

 2018 sees the celebration of 80 years of education on the Witton Creek Reach of the Brisbane River.
 From 14 – 20 October we will reflect on the history and celebrate the future of the College with daily events culminating in the annual Jazz by the River spectacular and a Fireworks extravaganza.
-Please mark these dates in your calendar and watch our website for further details of the week’s events.
+Please mark this week in your calendar and see our daily events listed below.

 The History of the College